 This is an older article that has become mostly obsolete, unless you want to know how awful the 2005 internet experience sometimes was.
-You may want to read the updated 2014 version instead.
+You may want to read the newest version instead.

 This is a compilation of things that have kept on annoying me during my years of internet experience.
 They are roughly sorted from most annoying to least.
 Mind that if you look well enough, you may find examples of some of these things on my very own site.
 Just keep in mind that my site has parts that go back to 1997 and I still haven't found the time to clean up everything, although I've been planning it for years.
 But at least I try hard not to sin when making new sites or pages.